Krunklehorn/dead-by-default/README.md

 - arcs, polygons and bezier support
 - more boolean operations
 - color and texture groups
+- primitive clustering in a tree structure for early cone-marching exits

 Core Improvements
 - area portals to mimic the basement stairs (or to make non-euclidean tiles lol)